-It’s illegal to both use a mobile phone when you are riding a motorbike or driving a car, and when you are supervising a learner driver from the passenger seat.
+It’s illegal to hold and use a mobile phone, tablet or sat nav when you are riding a motorbike or driving a car, and when you are supervising a learner driver from the passenger seat.

 There are some exceptions for when you can use a phone while in a vehicle.